The bike multitool is one of the most important piece of tool you should have in your saddle bag.

 There are plenty of hex keys, a Torx T25, and both Phillips and flathead screwdrivers make this tool perfect if what you need is a saddlebag mainstay that won’t let you down.

-It comes with 19 different functions including hex and open wrenches, three different screwdrivers, spoke wrenches, two Torx drivers, and a chain tool, this is the tool you need.
+It comes with 19 different functions including hex and open wrenches, three different screwdrivers, spoke wrenches, two Torx drivers and a chain tool.

 The Vibrelli V19 is clearly meant to compete with the Crank Brothers M19 and features a nearly identical toolset and build.

-If you’re trying to decide between this and the Crank Brothers M19, the perks of the Vibrelli include lower pricing and an included puncture kit/carry case combination.
+If you’re trying to decide between this and the Crank Brothers M19, the perks of the Vibrelli include lower pricing and an included puncture repair kit.

 Additionally, the lifetime warranty offered by Vibrelli is a great bonus to riders concerned with staying covered.